alex-toy/sparkify/README.md

 Here is how the data is modelled according to a star schema :

-- Fact table : Song Dataset
+- songplays : it is our Fact table containing the following features : songplay_id, start_time, user_id, level, song_id, artist_id, session_id, location, user_agent

 ## 3. Example queries and results for song play analysis